 By Jacob Dayan

 As the business world moves to an almost exclusively digital setting, the ways that businesses interact with their customers is quickly changing.
 As companies learn to grasp hold of affordable and easy-to-use marketing tools, it’s becoming more challenging to stand out from other competitors selling similar products and services.
-Thankfully, there is one way to beat the odds: customer relationship management (CRM).
+Thankfully, there is one way to beat the odds: Custom crm software.
 In this article, we explore three reasons why CRM is so necessary in today’s world and why your business should include it this year.

 1. CRM Accomplishes More